 - Audit logs can track who has accessed the files and when

 - File normalisation will overcome file format obsolescence, by maintaining an up-to-date version of your file, no matter how often formats change

 - Secure access can be provided to the right documents when an inspector needs them, no matter how long after marketing approval.

 This meets the requirements that data needs to be both accessible and readable for regulatory audit purposes, whilst ensuring data integrity remains complete and reliable, just in case there are any questions about products or trial processes in the future.

-As the clinical trial process looks to embrace a growing number of technologies, sponsors and CROs need to find smarter ways in which to manage their data.
-This includes ensuring that an effective preservation and archiving strategy is in place, whether that be physical or electronic.
+To conclude, as the clinical trial process looks to embrace a growing number of technologies, sponsors and CROs need to find smarter ways in which to manage their data.
+This includes ensuring that effective preservation and archiving strategy is in place, whether that be physical or electronic.

-Ardington Archives LLP are on hand to discuss the most suitable solution for your company archiving.
-Offering a range of physical storage environments, Arkivum’s bespoke electronic storage system, or a hybrid solution of both, our aim is to provide you with the most advantageous and cost effective storage management solution meeting regulatory compliance.
+Ardington Archives LLP is on hand to discuss the most suitable solution for your company archiving.
+Offering a range of physical storage environments, Arkivum’s bespoke electronic storage system, or a hybrid solution of both, our aim is to provide you with the most advantageous and cost-effective storage management solution meeting regulatory compliance.